dharsh-create/Blended-Labs-2025-26-Even/README.md

 * **Register Number**: 212223040038
 * **Date of Submission**: 27.02.2026

----

 ## Objective

-The objective of this experiment is to understand the fundamentals of Amazon Elastic Compute Cloud (EC2).
-This lab focuses on launching and managing a virtual server, understanding instance types and AMIs, connecting to an EC2 instance, monitoring its status, and performing basic instance operations such as start, stop, and terminate.
+The objective of this experiment is to understand how Amazon Elastic Block Store (EBS) provides persistent block-level storage for EC2 instances.
+This lab focuses on creating and attaching an EBS volume, formatting and mounting it on an EC2 instance, storing data, and verifying data persistence after instance reboot.

 ---